Minimum Working Conditions

-As of 1 January 2016, the minimum gross monthly wage is EUR 1,498.47 (about USD 1, 753) for a 35-hour workweek.
+As of 1 January 2016, the minimum gross monthly wage is EUR 1,498.47 (about USD 1,753) for a 35-hour workweek.
 All employees who are employed under an ordinary employment contract (either indefinite or fixed-term) are entitled to the minimum wage.
-CBAs also frequently provide greater minimum wages (which vary in function of job categories).
+CBAs also frequently provide higher minimum wages.

 Maximum Working Week